The agent you shipped is not the agent running today.

 Harnesses change

-Same model under Claude Code, Cursor, codex, or a custom runtime is functionally a different agent.
-Tool surface, approval semantics, memory injection, formatting, and safety rules all sit in the harness — not the model.
-The SDK self-declares which harness the agent ran under and Kredo records it.
+The same model under Claude Code, Cursor, or a custom runtime is functionally a different agent.
+Tool surface, approval semantics, and memory injection live in the harness — Kredo records which one ran.

 Prompts evolve

 Someone edits the system prompt to fix one bad output.
-Six edits later, the agent doesn't quite remember what it's supposed to be.
-SHA-256 hash tracking shows you exactly what changed.
+Six edits later the agent doesn't quite remember what it's supposed to be.
+SHA-256 hash tracking shows exactly what changed.

 Memory accumulates

-Persistent memory means the agent that's been running for six weeks isn't the agent you onboarded.
-New context shapes new behavior.
-Drift correlates with what's in the memory store.
+The agent running for six weeks isn't the agent you onboarded.
+New context shapes new behavior — drift correlates with what's in the memory store.

 How drift works.